Accordion-Thinking: Self-Regulated Step Summaries for Efficient and Readable LLM Reasoning: Method:

 \subsection{Accordion Data Synthesis}

-To instill the ability of self-summarization and stepwise reasoning, we construct a synthetic training dataset with a segmented format and explicit step summaries.
+To instill the ability of self-summarization and stepwise reasoning, we construct a synthetic training dataset with a segmented format and explicit step summaries, this process is similar to InftyThink \citep{yan2025inftythink}.
 The goal is to teach the model to produce and later rely on concise, structured summaries of its reasoning process, enabling both efficient inference (Fold mode) and human-readable reasoning traces.
+However, we further show that SFT alone is insufficient; reinforcement learning is necessary to enable LLMs to truly master reasoning in the folding pattern.
 The pipeline consists of three stages

-\begin{enumerate} \item \textbf{Seed Data Collection.} We randomly sample 10,000 reasoning traces from the \texttt{openr1-math-46k} dataset~\citep{qu2025learning}, a large-scale collection of long-form CoT examples within 16k response length.
+\begin{enumerate}[leftmargin=*] \item \textbf{Seed Data Collection.} We randomly sample 10,000 reasoning traces from the \texttt{openr1-math-46k} dataset~\citep{qu2025learning}, a large-scale collection of long-form CoT examples within 16k response length.
 Each seed example contains a query $X$ and a long reasoning trace $R_{\text{raw}}$ followed by a final answer $A$.

 \item \textbf{Structured Rewriting via Teacher LLM.} For each seed pair $(X, R_{\text{raw}})$, we prompt DeepSeek-V3.2~\citep{deepseekai2025deepseekv32pushingfrontieropen} to rewrite the free-form reasoning trace into our structured Accordion format as shown in Figure \ref{fig:accordion}.
 The prompt template is shown in \ref{app:prompt-rewrite}.